 instead of pastors, unconverted men.
-Yet this is admitted&#8212; even by many who acquiesce in the circumstances which have of necessity produced this fruit.
-It cannot be called order, that they should be appointed by man (men perhaps not members of God&#8217;s church) and not by God; this is not order, nor does it produce order, but dissent and schism and confusion.
-But this is a fact, not only in its results, but in its principles&#8212;namely, that in what is called order, the appointment of the pastors flows from men not members of God&#8217;s church at all.
-Succession, in whatsoever degree it may be rested upon, comes, not from Christ the minister of God&#8217;s power, but from the Prime Minister.
+Yet this is admitted -- even by many who acquiesce in the circumstances which have of necessity produced this fruit.
+It cannot be called order, that they should be appointed by man (men perhaps not members of God's church) and not by God; this is not order, nor does it produce order, but dissent and schism and confusion.
+But this is a fact, not only in its results, but in its principles -- namely, that in what is called order, the appointment of the pastors flows from men not members of God's church at all.
+Succession, in whatsoever degree it may be rested upon, comes, not from Christ the minister of God's power, but from the Prime Minister.
 In days of infidelity or indifference it must be immediately evident to any one into what danger this at once throws the church, as far as it depends on this succession.
-Nor is this a speculative apprehension; for this danger is even now jn full operation, and by no means a mere probability, but in fact working in its worst possible form, namely&#8212;in shewing itself as the instrument of evil principles, not of good.
-Where such *a. fact* is evident, and that on all sides, it may seem superfluous to reason on the *principle* of the succession itself, for we have its legitimate results before us; but as many who are children of God hold by it, and seek to defend it, it may be of some service to the truth to state it on their own principles.
+Nor is this a speculative apprehension; for this danger is even now in full operation, and by no means a mere probability, but in fact working in its worst possible form, namely -- in shewing itself as the instrument of evil principles, not of good.
+Where such a *fact* is evident, and that on all sides, it may seem superfluous to reason on the *principle* of the succession itself, for we have its legitimate results before us; but as many who are children of God hold by it, and seek to defend it, it may be of some service to the truth to state it on their own principles.

-The ordinary arguments against all objections are usually these: that in *theory the appointers are members of the church of God, that in this view only they can look at it and that the actual evil is no ground to go upon*.
+The ordinary arguments against all objections are usually these: that in *theory the appointers are members of the church of God, that in this view only they can look at it, and that the actual evil is no ground to go upon*.
 But, as will be seen, Christians will often find themselves in strange situations who disregard actual evil on the assumption that the system which produces it is theoretically correct; for in this manner there may be no limit to the measure of practical wickedness which will be tolerated, while conscience satisfies itself on the plea of an abstract excellence which may turn out to be a mere shadow, or worse.
 Such, however, is not the path of sound and Christian principle, which at once pronounces that the actual evil is the ground to go upon.
-God acts upon it, even though the system may be His own, as in the case of the Jews: &#8220;Thee only have I known of all the families of the earth, therefore will I punish you for your iniquities&#8221;: and the church is bound to act upon it, having the intelligence of God&#8217;s Spirit to discern the evil.
+God acts upon it, *even though the system may be His own*, as in the case of the Jews: "thee only have I known of all the families of the earth, therefore will I punish you for your iniquities": and the church is bound to act upon it, having the intelligence of God's Spirit to discern the evil.
 The distinctive character of

 {82}